Dan J. Harkey

 After a meticulous investigation, the lender unearthed crucial facts about the borrower and the transaction.

-• The borrower inherited the property, which meant the only economic interest in the property was created by his deceased family, not his.
+• The borrower inherited the property, which meant that the only economic interest in the property was created by his deceased family, not his own.

 • The first trust deed is still in the deceased parent’s name.